DennyPlank/hudlSelenium/README.md

 The file structure is as follows:
 1) The root file for this project is the basePage.ts file, which includes a constructor along with some generic Selenium driver methods.
 2) A file called hudlModel.ts contains a constructor, a class instance, a few variables, a few methods, and a few assertions used to create tests.
 3) The test file is inside a hudlLoginTests folder.
-To run the tests, run ```npx jest``` in your terminal from the seleniumStarter file.
+To run the tests, run ```npx jest``` in your terminal from the parent folder.

 All code by Dennis Plank @ www.linkedin.com/in/dennisplank